Andr\'e-Oort for a Nonholomorphic Modular Function: Andr e-Oort for Chi-Star

 So we have some control over the special points that can arise in a given variety.
-The next step is to deal with the positive-dimensional special subvarieties. \begin{defn} A $\uh$-special (or $(j,\chi^*)$-special, or $j$-special, etc.) variety is called \emph{basic} if it has no constant factors.
-That is, if the set $S_0$, from the definition of a special variety, is empty. \end{defn} Every weakly $\uh$-special variety $S$ arises as the product of a basic $\uh$-special variety $B$ with some number of constant factors $q_i$ (if all the $q_i$ are quadratic points then $S$ is fully special).
+The next step is to deal with the positive-dimensional special subvarieties. \begin{definition} A $\uh$-special (or $(j,\chi^*)$-special, or $j$-special, etc.) variety is called \emph{basic} if it has no constant factors.
+That is, if the set $S_0$, from the definition of a special variety, is empty. \end{definition} Every weakly $\uh$-special variety $S$ arises as the product of a basic $\uh$-special variety $B$ with some number of constant factors $q_i$ (if all the $q_i$ are quadratic points then $S$ is special).
 When this happens, we say that $S$ is the \emph{translate} of $B$ by the factors $q_i$.
 The following lemma tells us which basic special varieties have translates lying in the preimage of a given variety $V$.

-\begin{lma} Let $V\subseteq\mathbb{C}^{2n}$ be a variety and define $\mathcal{Z}=\pi^{-1}(V)$.
-There is finite collection $\mathcal{B}$ of basic $\uh$-special varieties with the property that every maximal, positive-dimensional, weakly $\uh$-special subvariety of $\mathcal{Z}$ is a translate of $\gamma B$, for some $B\in\mathcal{B}$ and $\gamma\in\slz^k$. \begin{proof} This is identical to Proposition 10.2 of \cite{Pila2011}.
-In the presence of \ref{thrm:AxLChiStarAndJ}, the proof carries over exactly. \end{proof} \end{lma}
+\begin{lemma} Let $V\subseteq\mathbb{C}^{2n}$ be a variety and define $\mathcal{Z}=\pi^{-1}(V)$.
+There is a finite collection $\mathcal{B}$ of basic $\uh$-special varieties with the property that every maximal, positive-dimensional, weakly $\uh$-special subvariety of $\mathcal{Z}$ is a translate of $\gamma B$, for some $B\in\mathcal{B}$ and $\gamma\in\slz^k$. \end{lemma} \begin{proof} This is identical to Proposition 10.2 of \cite{Pila2011}.
+In the presence of \ref{thrm:AxLChiStarAndJ}, the proof carries over exactly. \end{proof}

 Finally, we combine \ref{propn:InductiveCount} and \ref{lma:BasicPreimages} in an inductive argument to prove our main theorem.